DistanceDevelopment/dssd/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

+Fixed update which caused error in dsims (dependency) vignette.

-Error on first submission was due to differences in results from setting the seed, these tests are now only run locally.
+Error on first submission was due to differences in results from setting a seed, these tests are now only run locally.

 I cannot replicate installation error in Windows for first submission.